ezEngine/docs/docs/effects/particle-effects/particle-effects-overview.md

 However, due to the *normal distribution* of the random numbers, values close to `BaseValue` will appear much more often than values far away from it.
 Such distributions are common in nature and therefore the result looks more natural.

-For most such values you should use at least some variance (0.2 to 0.4) to make you effects look less repetitive and sterile.
+For most such values you should use at least some variance (0.2 to 0.4) to make your effects look less repetitive and sterile.
 However, extremely large variance values (0.7 and up) can result in unexpected outliers.

 ## See Also